What to Consider When Choosing an Enterprise Asset Management Solution

 - Lack of insight into asset and maintenance performance

 The cumulative effects of these challenges are typically high maintenance costs, which an EAM solution can lower while simultaneously improving overall maintenance performance through a solid asset maintenance plan.

-So, what are the key steps to finding the right EAM solution?
+Here are the key steps to finding the right enterprise asset management solution:

 Organizational decision makers need to be clear on which functions are most essential for their maintenance programs, including both benefits and risk, before beginning their search.
-There are varied approaches to EAM and different vendors offer different advantages and disadvantages.
-The field of providers is wide, so selecting the right vendor solution will directly impact your EAM success.
+There are varied approaches to EAM and different vendors offer different advantages and disadvantages to their client.
+The field of providers is wide, so selecting the right vendor solution will directly impact your EAM investment.

 You should be looking for vendors that understand your business, both in your industry and in your implementation needs.
 Your asset management plan will not be identical to that of another organization.
-The right asset management software will be a solution that increases your competitive edge and bottom line by:
+The right asset management software will be a solution that increases your competitive edge and financial goals by helping you:

-The process of managing upgrades, IT infrastructure costs, overall costs and available support resources should also be evaluated in your EAM decision.
-Working with your chosen vendor to estimate these costs and setting reasonable expectations can help you and the vendor achieve benchmarks that show the success of an implementation and use of your new EAM solution.
+The process of managing upgrades, IT asset management costs, overall costs and available support resources should also be evaluated in your EAM decision.
+Working with your chosen vendor to estimate these costs and setting reasonable expectations can help you and the vendor achieve benchmarks that show the success of an implementation and use of your new EAM system.

-How do you know what to look for and what is going to deliver the best value and highest ROI?
+How do you know what to look for and what is going to deliver the best value and achieve your financial goals?

-You need something that gives you comprehensive insight into your assets.
-Extending systems and equipment life for an enterprise—rather than replacing old systems and equipment—could be the key to paying for some of your other maintenance initiatives, including meeting compliance requirements and achieving greater competitiveness in a demanding business environment.
+You need something that gives you comprehensive insight into your infrastructure.
+Asset management is about extending systems and asset life for an organization — rather than replacing old systems and physical assets.
+This could be the key to paying for some of your other maintenance initiatives, including meeting compliance requirements and achieving greater competitiveness and reaching financial goals in a demanding business environment.

 1. Labor Efficiency

-Maintenance Connection simplifies labor management by providing drag-and-drop calendar functionality and scheduling.
+Maintenance Connection simplifies labor management through its basic functionalities by providing drag-and-drop calendar functionality and scheduling.
 Planning and tracking past performance can be easily tracked and reported.
 As an industry leading EAM, Maintenance Connection also allows for splitting task assignments within a work order, and building assignment backups into the labor system, while easily viewing resource availability.

 2. Asset History

 Additionally, a critical part of an asset history are the drawings and documents that are associated with that piece of equipment.
-Accruent’s Asset Lifecycle Information Management (ALIM) and Engineering Document Management (EDM) solution Meridian is now accessible through a link in Maintenance Connection, enabling immediate access to current, accurate engineering documentation.
+Accruent’s Asset Lifecycle Information Management (ALIM) and Engineering Document Management (EDM) solution Meridian is now accessible through Maintenance Connection, enabling immediate access to current, accurate engineering documentation.
 Instantaneous access to the latest revision of asset documents makes maintenance technicians more efficient and promotes a safe working environment, while safeguarding your critical assets.

 3. Inventory Optimization

-Inventory optimization is having the necessary parts on-hand when you need them, as spare parts are essential to a complex working environment.
+Inventory optimization is having the necessary parts on-hand when you need them, as spare parts are essential to maintaining a complex working environment.
 You want to avoid spending money on parts you do not need and lost money due to downtime when the parts need are not in your inventory.
 You can avoid this risk using real-time data visualization.